How To Determine Where A Function Is Continuous

 In recent years, the study of continuity has expanded to include more complex functions and spaces.
 Here are some notable trends and developments:

 4. Numerical Analysis: Numerical methods often rely on the continuity of functions to guarantee convergence and accuracy.
 Discontinuities can lead to significant errors in numerical approximations.
-Therefore, understanding the continuity properties of functions is essential in designing reliable numerical algorithms.
+So, understanding the continuity properties of functions is essential in designing reliable numerical algorithms.

 5. Machine Learning: In machine learning, continuity is relevant in the context of activation functions in neural networks.
 Activation functions introduce non-linearity, allowing neural networks to model complex relationships.
 While some activation functions are continuous everywhere (e.g., sigmoid, tanh), others (e.g., ReLU) are continuous but not differentiable at certain points.
 The choice of activation function can impact the training dynamics and performance of a neural network.